s-amir/designing-data-intensive-applications/encodingandevolution.md

 when we use json(human readable) it make whole json to binary format to transfer contain : , { , } and etc...
 But in protobuf it convert real object to binary without : { } , so it cause less size
 in addition REST use more overheads like metadata of http while gRPC does not contain them.

+### important note :
+problem with native language encoding format :
+if language native format (like pickle in python ,java.io.Serializable in java ... ) used , the other side should use same langugae